 Easy to Make and Perfect for Beginners!

-This simple crochet blanket pattern featuring fun stripes is straightforward to make, which makes it perfect for beginner crocheters and those who are looking for a quick weekend crochet project.
+This simple three color crochet blanket pattern that features fun stripes is easy to make, which makes it perfect for beginner crocheters and those who are looking for a quick weekend crochet project.

-There are some color changes to achieve the color-blocked stripe look, but I promise you can do it!
+There are some color changes to achieve the color-blocked stripe throw blanket, but I promise you can do it!
 I used this technique in my Read on down to get started if you want to learn how to crochet a simple blanket for beginners.

 Uses the Simple Double Crochet Stitch

 This simple striped blanket is worked up with just double crochets, which makes it easy & quick!
 I love using simple crochet stitches in blankets because fast crochet projects and simple stitches mean a quick project.
 Watch the video tutorial on the double crochet stitch on the Easy Crochet Youtube channel to learn this stitch.

 Another great thing about this blanket is that when you do decide to put it down for a second, you don’t have to worry about where you are in the pattern!
 The only thing you will need to worry about is to keep on double crocheting!
 I would suggest keeping track of your rows with a stitch marker or pen/paper for a quicker project.